Authentication¶

 redisctl --profile prod-cloud cloud subscription list

-# Or set a default
+# Or set a default for each profile type

-redisctl profile set-default prod-cloud
+redisctl profile default-cloud prod-cloud

 redisctl cloud subscription list # Uses prod-cloud